- About Us

 Authoritative information regarding grades and grade point averages is published under Rules & Regulations V in the Catalog.

 Authoritative information regarding deficiencies is published under Rules & Regulations VII in the Catalog.

 According to Rules & Regulations V, a student may be assigned a grade of "I" under the following circumstance:

-The "I" grade is used when, for reasons beyond her/his control and deemed acceptable by the instructor, a student whose academic performance had been satisfactory becomes unable to fulfill a course's requirements.
-If the student's academic performance had been so poor as to preclude her/his passing, the instructor shall assign the grade of "F."
+The "I" grade is used when, for reasons beyond the student can control and deemed acceptable by the instructor, a student whose academic performance had been satisfactory becomes unable to fulfill a course's requirements.
+If the student's academic performance had been so poor as to preclude them passing, the instructor shall assign the grade of "F."